 Revoking Access Tokens

 <ACCESS_TOKEN> never expires.
 If you want to stop using it, you'll have to revoke it.
-If you ever need to reauthenticate an account, you can have more than one access token for an account.
+If you ever need to re-authenticate an account, you can have more than one access token for an account.

-Even though a Nylas access token never expires, it is possible for them to become invalidated or deauthenticated.
+Even though a Nylas access token never expires, it's possible for them to become invalidated or de-authenticated.

-- Authenticate a Google account and get initial
+- Authenticate a Google account and get the initial

-- User changes their password, so account becomes invalidated but the initial Nylas
+- The user changes their password and the account becomes invalidated.
+However, the initial Nylas

 <ACCESS_TOKEN>is still active.

-- Reauthenticate the Google account and get a new
+- Re-authenticate the Google account and receive a new

 <ACCESS_TOKEN>for the account.

 keep_access_token=<ACCESS_TOKEN>using the new access token from Step 3.

 If you use the /revoke-all endpoint, and don't use the